-Confidentiality of Academic Records
+Confidentiality and Privacy of Academic Records

 The University of Puerto Rico, Mayagüez Campus, fully complies with the provisions of the Buckley Amendment (Family Educational Rights and Privacy Act of 1974, as amended).
 This Act protects the privacy of students' educational records and establishes the students' right to examine their own files.
 It also provides guidelines for correcting the accuracy of the information contained in those files through informal and formal hearings.
+In relation to alleged violations of the Act by the institution, students have the right to file complaints written complaints to: The Family Educational Rights and Privacy Act Office, U. S. Department of Health and Human Services, 200 Independence Ave.
+S.W., Washington, D.C.
+20201.

-Students wishing to do so may file complaints with the Family Policy Compliance Office U.S. Department of Education 600 Independence Avenue, S.W.
-Washington DC 20202-4605.
-Copies of the institutional policy established by the University of Puerto Rico in compliance with this Act may be obtained from the Office of the Registrar.
+Copies and questions related to the institutional policy established by the University in compliance with the Act may be obtained in the Office of the Registrar.